-Anyone with diabetes, an autoimmune condition, or a cardiovascular problem is at risk of developing a wound, but staying fit, protecting your feet, and engaging in regular diabetic foot checks will greatly improve your odds.
+Anyone with an autoimmune condition, a cardiovascular problem, or diabetes is at risk of developing a wound.
+By staying fit, protecting your feet, and engaging in regular diabetic foot checks you will greatly improve your odds.

 The more severe your symptoms—especially nerve damage—the more likely you are to miss a problem and face an infection.
 Obesity, alcohol or tobacco abuse, and foot deformities such as bunions or hammertoes also increase your risk.

 Why Do I Need to See an Expert?

 Bottom line, the potential complications of an untreated wound are extremely serious, even grave.
 What may look like a minor cut can quickly get infected and grow into a larger wound, and ultimately require hospitalization and/or amputation.
 In fact, perhaps 1 in 5 patients with diabetes who develop an ulcer may be faced with an amputation at some point.

 The saddest thing about diabetic amputations is that, in the vast majority of cases, the problem is preventable with proper wound care.
 If you practice a good foot care plan and seek immediate treatment when wounds occur, you drastically reduce the odds that you’ll have to lose a toe (or a foot, or a leg) and become a statistic.

 Your first step should always be to seek help—call a specialist and set up an appointment as quickly as possible.
 In the meantime, promote healing and decrease your chance of infection by rinsing the wound with clean water (no soap, iodine, hydrogen peroxide, etc.) to remove any dirt and foreign objects, then apply antibiotic ointment and cover with a sterile bandage.